obsidian-community/obsidian-hub/05 - Concepts/Sherlocking.md

 Sherlocking in the context of the app economy is often seen as "unfair" behavior by the platform, as it is often seen as a platform "stealing" an innovation a third-party had.
 In academic circles, this is also called *"ecosystem cannibalization"*, since this behavior discourages third-parties from making contributions to the ecosystem.

 However, Sherlocking is often also often seen as a *desired* behavior, e.g. when a community believes that a plugin's feature is so useful that it should be part of the core feature set available without the need to install a plugin.
-In the case of a volunteer development community like Obsidian's, it also means that that the core developers are taking over maintenence of the feature, which is beneficial for third-party developers.
+In the case of a volunteer development community like Obsidian's, it also means that the core developers are taking over maintenance of the feature, which is beneficial for third-party developers.

 ## Plugins sherlocked by Obsidian
 - [Paste that Shizz](https://github.com/shabegom/paste-that-shizz)